 How Do I Know When I’m Using the Right Number of Keywords on a Page?

 By now, you know that keywords are one of the most central components of effective SEO.
-That’s why knowing how to properly utilize them is so important.
+That’s why knowing how to utilize them is so important properly.
 When it comes to optimal keyword count, there isn’t a hard and fast answer.

 In general, you should stick to an appropriate keyword density.
 No one has reached a consensus on the magic density percentage, but top-ranking pages consistently have a keyword density of just under one percent.
 By following this rule of thumb, your content will flow nicely without feeling like you awkwardly stuffed keywords throughout.
 Google—and readers—will quickly pick up on your attempts to meet a keyword count if your goal is to reach a certain frequency without focusing on providing useful, authentic content.

 Numbers and percentages aside, more important than keyword density is the quality of your content.
-If you’re creating content that is designed to attract and benefit your users, your keywords will naturally fit right in.
-Remember, you’re being ranked by Google, but you’re writing for people.
-If you write for your audience and keep important keywords in mind, that’s a neccessary step to creating SEO-friendly content and earning the rankings you want.
+If you’re creating content designed to attract and benefit your users, your keywords will naturally fit right in.
+Remember, Google is ranking you, but you’re writing for people.
+If you write for your audience and keep important keywords in mind, that’s a necessary step to creating SEO-friendly content and earning the rankings you want.

 Will blogging help SEO?

 In short, yes, blogging can absolutely help your SEO.
-But like all SEO practices, in order for blogging to be effective, you have to execute it correctly.
+But like all SEO practices, for blogging to be effective, you have to execute it correctly.

 Blogging boosts your SEO in three main ways:

-- Providing consistently new, fresh content for you site
+- Providing consistently new, fresh content for your site.

 - Inviting links from other quality sites